atifaziz/Interlocker/README.md

 An overload of `Update` supplies the update function with a second parameter that is the iteration number (`i` in the next example).
-It is also possible to return any type of value form the update function.
+It is also possible to return any type of value from the update function.
 When you do this, you have supply two more functions to `Update`: first which projects the update and second which projects the return value from `Update`.
 The next example builds on the previous to demonstrate these ideas.